 Wesfarmers (ASX:WES)

 WES possesses one of the highest quality retail portfolios in Australia with strong brands including Bunnings, Kmart and Officeworks.
 The company is run by a highly regarded management team and the balance sheet is healthy.
-While COVID-related staff shortages are a challenge, the core Bunnings division (>60% of group EBIT) remains a solid performer as consumers continue to invest in their homes.
-We see the recent pullback in the share price as a good entry point for longer term investors.
+We believe WES’s businesses, which have a strong focus on value, remain well-placed for growth and market share gains in a softening macroeconomic environment.

 Treasury Wine Estates (ASX:TWE)